Justia 10.0

 Physical Indicators

-- Changes in Hygiene: Neglected appearance or refusal to maintain personal cleanliness could signal emotional or physical stress.
+• Changes in Hygiene: Neglected appearance or refusal to maintain personal hygiene may indicate emotional or physical stress.

-Liability for Residential Treatment Facility Sexual Assault and Abuse
+Who is Liable for Residential Treatment Center Sexual Assault and Abuse?

-Understanding who can be held liable when sexual assault or abuse occurs in residential treatment facilities is crucial for seeking justice and monetary compensation.
+Understanding who can be held liable when sexual assault or abuse occurs in facilities is crucial for seeking justice and monetary compensation.
 Various parties might bear responsibility, including:

 Treatment Centers